-Note 10.
+Note 9.
 PAYROLL PROTECTION PROGRAM PROMISSORY NOTE:

 On April 28, 2020, the Society received loan proceeds in the amount of \$314,250 under the Paycheck Protection Program ("PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-The loans and accrued interest are forgivable after 24 weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the 24-week period.
+The loans and accrued interest were forgivable after 24 weeks as long as the borrower used the loan proceeds for eligible purposes, including payroll benefits, rent and utilities, and maintained its payroll levels.
+The amount of loan forgiveness was to be reduced if the borrower terminated employees or reduced salaries during the 24-week period.